aqerd/filmbot/README.md

 [![Watch filmbot on GitHub](https://img.shields.io/github/watchers/aqerd/filmbot?label=Watch&style=social-&labelColor=black&color=111111)](https://github.com/aqerd/filmbot/subscription)
 [![Star filmbot on GitHub](https://img.shields.io/github/stars/aqerd/filmbot?label=Star&style=social-&labelColor=black&color=111111)](https://github.com/aqerd/filmbot)
 [![Open issues for filmbot](https://img.shields.io/github/issues/aqerd/filmbot?label=Issues&labelColor=black&color=111111)](https://github.com/aqerd/filmbot/issues)
-#### This bot helps you find films you want to watch based on some filters like genre, year and etc
+#### This bot helps you find films you want to watch based on some filters like genre, year and more

 ## 🚀 Usage
-You can use bot [here](https://t.me/findfilmsbyfiltersbot) in Telegram
+You can use bot [here](https://t.me/oopfilmbot) in Telegram

 ## 🔗 How to start the project on your own
 To start this you can clone our repository: